eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-oauth-full.md

 #### OAuth 2.0 Resource Server

-In order to protect access to it’s resources, DataPlatform acts as an OAuth 2.0 resource server accepting and responding to a protected resource request using a JSON Web Token (JWT).
+In order to protect access to its resources, DataPlatform acts as an OAuth 2.0 resource server accepting and responding to a protected resource request using a JSON Web Token (JWT).

-The OAuth 2.0 specification as well as the JSON Web Token specification don’t define any mandatory claims to be contained in a JWT access token.
+Neither the OAuth 2.0 specification nor the JSON Web Token specification define any mandatory claims to be contained in a JWT access token.
 However, if the property spring.security.oauth2.resourceserver.jwt.issuer-uri is set, the iss (issuer) claim is required to be contained in the JWT.
-It’s value must be equal to the configured issuer URI.
+Its value must be the same as the configured issuer URI.
 Additionally, in order to identify the requesting principal, either the username claim or the clientId claim must be contained in the JWT.

 ***Property: spring.security.oauth2.resourceserver.anonymous***